Jewish Genealogy and Family Tree Research

 - Marriage license applications are generally the most informative vital records available, but in some cases birth, marriage and death certificates have been known to include the exact hometown.

-- Synagogue records of naming/circumcision (at 8 days old), marriages and burials are available throughout the United States.
+- Synagogue records of naming/circumcision (at 8 days old), marriages and burials are often available throughout the United States.
 Don’t be afraid to call or email the local historical society or a possible synagogue location.
-They are more than happy to help you trace your Jewish ancestry!
+They are usually very happy to help you trace your Jewish ancestry!

 - If the family converted or a local church served both the Christian and the Jewish communities, the hometown may be recorded in a local parish church’s records of baptisms, marriages and burials.